DHTMLX/docs-diagram/docs/api/diagram/autoplacement_property.md

 @short: Optional.
 An object with configuration settings for auto-placement of shapes

 :::info
-The `autoplacement` property works only in the default mode of the diagram and only for shapes
+The `autoplacement` property works only in the default mode of the diagram and only for shapes.
+It does not work if you use groups or swimlanes.

+Autoplacement will be applied only after the [`autoPlace()`](/api/diagram/autoplace_method/) method is applied.
 :::

 ### Usage